 Getting a phone with a virtual assistant

-This is a new one for us with learning difficulties and it possibly could make our lives so much better.
-If you are struggling to write something down before you forget it just tell your virtual assistant to write it down.
+This is a new one for us with learning difficulties, and it possibly could make our lives so much better.
+If you struggle to write something down before you forget it, just tell your virtual assistant to write it down.
 And even better, you can ask it to do equations such as adding or even converting between units of measurements.

 Getting a calculator

 If you struggle to add, subtract, or multiply in your head, ask if you can keep a calculator at your desk to help save time.
 If your job requires more complex calculations, request a scientific calculator.